Obama curtails 60th birthday bash after delta variant surge

 “President Obama is appreciative of others sending their birthday wishes from afar and looks forward to seeing people soon,” Hankins added.

-The former two-term president turned 60 on Wednesday.
-His plans for a milestone birthday celebration were criticized after reports about the event were published this week.
+The two-term president turned 60 on Wednesday.
+Some conservatives criticized the plans for a milestone birthday celebration after details about the event were published this week.

+“If the CDC doesn’t recommend Obama cancel his birthday party, don’t listen when they recommend you shut down your business,” conservative activist Charlie Kirk tweeted on Monday.

-Last week, the Centers for Disease Control and Prevention recommended that people — including those fully vaccinated against COVID-19 — resume wearing face coverings in public indoor spaces in areas with high rates of transmission to protect against the delta variant.
+Last week, the Centers for Disease Control and Prevention recommended that people — including those fully vaccinated against COVID-19 — resume wearing face coverings in public indoor spaces in areas of “substantial or high transmission” t o protect against the delta variant.
 Some states and cities also have reinstated mask requirements as infections surge around the country.

+The CDC website on Wednesday listed the rate of transmission in Dukes County, Massachusetts, which includes the island of Martha's Vineyard, as “substantial."

 The Biden administration has blamed the latest surge on the approximately 90 million people who remain unvaccinated.

-Obama's defenders stressed that the birthday party is being held outdoors, guests were asked to provide a negative COVID test result and that a COVID coordinator had been enlisted to ensure the event followed all public health guidelines.
+Obama's defenders stressed that the birthday party is being held outdoors, guests were asked to provide a negative COVID-19 test result and that a coordinator had been enlisted to ensure the event followed all public health guidelines.

 Both Obama and former first lady Michelle Obama have been fully vaccinated against COVID-19 and have urged Americans to also get their shots and follow public health protocols.

-“COVID-19 has gotten more contagious, so it’s more important than ever to get vaccinated,” the former president said last week in a tweet that included a link people can use to find vaccines.
+“COVID-19 has gotten more contagious, so it’s more important than ever to get vaccinated,” the former president said last week in a tweet that included a link for people to find vaccines.
 “Vaccines are safe, and the best way to protect yourself and your loved ones.”

 President Joe Biden, Obama's vice president, did not plan to attend the party.